Sixth street music and entertainment district in Austin TX

 Although the strong economy didn’t just start with startups; one of Austin’s leading industries is mining and oil.
 Other big earners are manufacturing, public administration, and scientific and technical services.
 Austin’s tech scene, in particular, has seen a lot of growth over the past few years, partly due to the large influx of relocations it’s been getting.
 In 2018, the city welcomed over 1,800 business relocations from California alone.

-An excited crowd watches a live performance at the Austin City Limits Music Festival.
+An excited crowd is gathered in front of a huge outdoor stage, watching a live performance at the Austin City Limits Music Festival.

 Austin City Limits Music Festival

-Locals paddle canoes down Austin's Barton Creek on a beautiful spring day.
+Half a dozen locals paddle canoes down Austin's Barton Creek on a beautiful spring day.
+The edges of the creek are lush with mature trees.

 Barton Creek in Austin